 What is a Data Warehouse?

-A data warehouse (often abbreviated as DW or DWH) is a system used for reporting and data analysis from various sources to provide business insights.
-They are usually used as a central repository to connect and integrate data from homogenous sources.
+A data warehouse (often abbreviated as DW or DWH) is a central data repository used for reporting and data analysis.
+It can connect to and integrate multiple data sources to provide a common area to generate business insights.

 - A data warehouse (often abbreviated as DW or DWH) is a system used for reporting and data analysis from various sources to provide business insights.
 It operates as a central repository where information arrives from various sources.